-A court can order a licence suspension when someone does not pay their child or spousal support payments.
+A court can order a license suspension when someone does not pay their child or spousal support payments.
 Many people are unaware of this, so it is important to always stay current on child and spousal support payments.

 - Driving With a Suspended Licence